llaske/sugarizer/README.md

 # Reduce package size

 The current size of Sugarizer is more than 400 Mb.
-This huge size is related to media content and resources include in three activities:
+This huge size is related to media content and resources included in three activities:

 * **Abecedarium activity**: about 150 Mb
 * **Etoys activity**: about 100 Mb
 * **Scratch activity**: about 50 Mb

-By the way, these activities are able to retrieve the content remotely if its not deployed locally.
+By the way, these activities are able to retrieve the content remotely if it's not deployed locally.
 So, if you want to reduce the Sugarizer package size (specifically for deployment on mobile) you could either remove completely those three activities or just remove the media content of these activities.

-To remove activities, just remove these activities directory and update [activities.json](activities.json) file as explain above.
+To remove activities, just remove these activities directory and update [activities.json](activities.json) file as explained above.

 To remove media content for **Abecedarium**, remove directories: